Fructueux-san/simple-ms-architecture/README.md

 Some feature will be added to the project and the docker and docker swarm will be use for the conteneurization and orchestration.

+### Database
+The database is mysql conteneurized database. (see configuration in the docker compose)

+### Mail system
+A simple postfix server has been configured on the server for email send only.